 Staffing Co. has seen good growth at a reasonable CAC:LTV ratio.
 However, the low User Quick Ratio suggests that growth is unsustainable, whilst Product-Market Fit is low for most User cohorts, resulting in rapid churn

-Staffing Co. has seen good reasonable of around 4% monthly User growth and around 4% monthly Revenue growth, with growth slowing through 2019, and some indications of seasonality.
+Staffing Co. has seen reasonable growth of around 4% monthly User growth and around 4% monthly Revenue growth, with growth slowing through 2019, and some indications of seasonality.

 Staffing Co. had around 4.2% monthly User growth and around 4.7% monthly Revenue growth through 2017 and 2018, which is reasonable.
 Growth has been more variable in 2019, dropping to an around 1.2% monthly User growth and 4.1% monthly Revenue growth, with strong seasonality.